Khoi-Duong/CreditRiskClassification/README.md

 3. Evaluate the model’s performance by doing the following:

-    -Calculate the accuracy score of the model.
+    * Calculate the accuracy score of the model.

-    -Generate a confusion matrix.
+    * Generate a confusion matrix.

-    -Print the classification report.
+    * Print the classification report.

 4. Answer the following question:

-    -How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?
+    * How well does the logistic regression model predict both the 0 (healthy loan) and 1 (high-risk loan) labels?

 ### Write a Credit Risk Analysis Report
 Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
 You should write this report as the README.md file included in your GitHub repository.